sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 ```

 ### Bandage
 Bandage is an assembly visualization software.
 Install it by visiting [this link] (https://github.com/rrwick/Bandage/releases/), and downloading the version appropriate for your device.

 ### Prokka
 Prokka is a gene annotation program.
-Install it by visiting [this link](https://github.com/tseemann/prokka) and running the installation commands appropriate for your device
+Install it by visiting [this link](https://github.com/tseemann/prokka) and running the installation commands appropriate for your device.

 ### Data
+### TODO, are we providing access to this dataset?
-[TEMP] 2018.12.02_SWI_9_2, Isolate from local saline lake, 18 runs/fastq files.
+2018.12.02_SWI_9_2, Isolate from local saline lake, 18 runs/fastq files.
 Saved under runs_fastq directory.

 ## Assembly
-Canu can be used directly without any data preprocessing.
+Canu can be used directly on the data without any preprocessing.
 The only additional information needed is an estimate of the genome size of the sample.
-For the saline isolate, we will use 3,000,000 base pairs.
-We can then run the following command to assemble our data:
+For the saline isolate, we estimate 3,000,000 base pairs.
+Then, use the folliowing Canu command to assemble our data:

 ```
 canu -nanopore_raw -p test_canu -d test_canu runs_fastq/*.fastq genomeSize=3000000 gnuplotTested=true